scalatra/scalatra-website/guides/databinders.md

 It allows population of a command's fields from incoming params.

 Finally, there's the concrete `CreateTodoCommand` class.
-This is the first command object we'll use, and its job will be to create a Todo object from incoming params.
-It can do this because it inherits our abstract `TodosCommand[Todo]` class, which knows we're operating on Todo objects from the `ModelClass[S]` type parameter, and can inject params into the Todo object because it's got the capabilities of `ParamsOnlyCommand`.
+This is the first command object we'll use, and its job will be to validate incoming params for a Todo object.
+Once that's done, we'll use the command receiver's `handle` method to persist a new Todo object in our fake datastore.

 #### Validations